rhysd/actionlint/docs/api.md

 ## Go version compatibility

-Minimum supported Go version is written in [`go.mod`](../go.mod) file in this repository.
-That said, older Go versions are actually not tested on CI.
-Last two major Go versions are recommended because they're tested on CI.
-For example, when the latest
-Go version is v1.22, v1.21 and v1.22 are nice to use.
+Following the Go's official policy, last two major Go versions are supported.
+For example, when the latest Go version is v1.22, v1.21 and v1.22 are supported.
+Minimum supported Go version is written in the [`go.mod`](../go.mod) file in this repository.

 ---